Queen Elizabeth National Park Uganda, Activities, Facts & Lodges

 9 Days Uganda Wildlife Safari & White Water Rafting tour is a wildlife safari in Uganda with a white water rafting experience on the Nile River in Jinja.
 The trip comprises of a visit to Murchison Falls, Kidepo Valley.

 10 Days Uganda Wildlife tour & Gorilla trekking safari is a wildlife safari, chimpanzee tracking and gorilla trekking safari in Uganda.
-The trip comprises of a visit to Murchison Falls National Park, Kibale Forest National Park.
+The trip comprises of a visit to Murchison Falls, Kibale Forest National Park.

 12 Days Uganda Gorilla trekking safari, Wildlife tour & Rafting trip is a white water rafting trip, wildlife safari, chimpanzee tracking, and Gorilla trekking safari in Uganda.
 The trip comprises a visit to Murchison Falls National Park, Kibale Forest, Queen Elizabeth Park, Bwindi Impenetrable.